 Are Graham Crackers Good For Dogs?

+Can dogs eat graham crackers with any benefits?
 Is there anything in Graham crackers which is especially good for dogs?

 Most commercially mass produced Graham crackers are made with enriched flour.
 Which means it has iron, folic acid, and vitamins B1, B2, B3 added to it.

 Like us, dogs need trace amounts of all these, and without them they are prone to poor growth or weight loss, anemia, weakness, and problems with their heart and nervous system.